mako-taco/wan/README.md

 Wan is a two part library, containing a single file for the client, and a node module for the server, available currently as a piece of Koa middleware.

-You can see a side-by-side comparisson of a website with and without `wan` [here](http://www.youtube.com/watch?v=yZwwAi0MHzE&feature=youtu.be).

 ##Creating Wan on the client
 ```javascript